Glass vs. Plastic Food Storage Containers

 8. Glass doesn’t absorb smells

-Plastic containers often get stained by the foods that are stored in them.
-Plastic also absorbs the smells of food that can linger for a while.
+Plastic containers are often contaminated by the food stored in them.
+Plastic also absorbs food odors, which can last for a while.

-Glass containers are nonporous and won’t absorb stains and the smell of the food you keep in them.
-This feature makes glass containers perfect for storing all foods, including foods with intense colors or smells.
-The smooth surface of glass food containers helps keep food clean, fresh, and tasty for a longer period.
+Glass containers are non-porous and do not absorb stains or the smell of the food stored in them.
+This feature makes glass containers perfect for storing all foods, even foods with intense colors or smells.
+The smooth surface of glass food containers helps keep food clean, fresh, and tasty for longer.

 9. Durable

-After a year of use, plastic containers have scratches and discoloration, and can also lose their shape.
+After a year of use, plastic containers will show scratches and discoloration and may also lose their shape.

-Glass food storage containers are designed to last long.
-The glass is more durable and won’t break down over time, like plastic.
-They can be reused repeatedly and washed over and over again in the dishwasher without sacrificing their shape and durability.
-Unless dropped or hit against a hard object they will last a lifetime and look brand new.
+Glass food containers are designed to last.
+The glass is more durable and, unlike plastic, does not decompose over time.
+They can be reused multiple times and washed in the dishwasher without affecting their shape and durability.
+Unless they are dropped or hit against a hard object, they will last a lifetime.

 10. Microwavable

-Plastic food containers are not safe to put in the microwave because toxic chemicals can migrate into food during microwave heating.
+Plastic food containers are not safe to place in the microwave because heating in the microwave can leach toxic chemicals into the food.

-Glass food containers are microwave safe.
-Stored in a freeze, glass bowls with the food are ready to be quickly microwaved for launch.
-We can even eat food from that glass container.
+Glass food containers are microwave-safe.
+Stored in the freezer, the glass bowls of food can be quickly microwaved for launch.
+We can even eat food from this glass container.

 The Downsides of Glass Food Containers